 National Planning Policy Framework

-National Planning Policy provides over-arching guidance for the preparation of local plans and decisions on planning applications.
-On 24 July 2018 a revised NPPF was released, which was then updated on 19 February 2019.
+The National Planning Policy Framework provides over-arching guidance for the preparation of local plans and decisions on planning applications.
+On 20 July 2021 a revised Framework was published.
 This is accompanied by National Planning Practice Guidance (NPPG).

 A new National Policy for Traveller Sites also came into effect on 27 March 2012, but is published separately.
 Until such time as the Government publishes its National Waste Plan, Planning Policy Statement 10 Planning for Sustainable Waste Management continues to have an effect.